Freight Shipping from Long Beach to Stockton

 How much does it cost to ship freight from Long Beach to Stockton?

-Full truckload (FTL) rates from Long Beach, CA to Stockton, CA currently range from $942-$1,161 for a standard dry van load over the 438-mile route.
+Full truckload (FTL) rates from Long Beach, CA to Stockton, CA currently range $942-$1,161 (roughly $2.16-$2.67 per mile over 438 miles).
 LTL shipments typically cost $441-$772 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Long Beach to Stockton?

-Standard FTL transit from Long Beach to Stockton is approximately 8 hrs by truck over 438 miles.
+Standard FTL transit from Long Beach to Stockton is approximately 8 hrs by truck over 438 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Long Beach to Stockton freight?